jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 ![](../images/remarkable-full-2.jpg)

 As I mentioned in the video, writing on reMarkable feels extremely close to writing on paper.
 It's difficult to describe without experiencing it.
-The combination of reMarkable's marker scraping across the tablet surface produces two distinct sensations:
+The combination of reMarkable's marker scraping across the tablet surface produces three distinct sensations:

 **Texture.** reMarkable eschews the typical "hard plastic on glass" feeling of writing on an iPad with the Apple Pencil.
 Instead, it feels like the fine grain of a lead pencil scraping across a lightly-textured paper.
 The resistance is delightful.
 I feel more accurate with each stroke, more connected to the surface.

 **"Sinkiness."** Somehow, I feel like I'm actually pressing _into_ the surface of the tablet with the tip of the marker.
 There's _give_ to it, just like paper.

 **No (or very little) glare.** reMarkable's screen looks great in full sunlight.
-The surface of reMarkable is an e-paper screen, similar to the Kindle, but slightly more matte in appearance.
+The surface of reMarkable is an e-ink screen, similar to the Kindle, but slightly more matte in appearance.
 Unlike the iPad or a computer screen, it reacts like paper.
 Side benefit: no blue light at night!

 ### It does one thing well